 The issues expressed with the street network in the area today revolve around the dropoff and pick-up times for Walker Creek Elementary School.
 For a period of 20-30 minutes in the morning and afternoon, Bridge Street and Hawk Avenue north and west of this site experience higher volumes of vehicles and pedestrians.
-This is typical of elementary schools in our region, and generally speaking is a result of school parents entering from outside the neighborhood mixing with typical neighborhood morning traffic.
-While the peak morning traffic for a hotel occurs near the same time as school peak traffic, hotel traffic would likely be kept to Hawk Avenue and Parker Boulevard further east of the school and not interfere with the primary drop off / pick up routes at the school.
+This is typical of elementary schools in the region, and is generally a result of school parents entering from outside the neighborhood mixing with typical neighborhood traffic.
+While the peak morning traffic for a hotel occurs near the same time as school peak traffic, hotel traffic would likely be kept to Hawk Avenue and Parker Boulevard further east of the school and not interfere with the primary drop off and pick up routes at the school.

-A full traffic study was performed when the Town Center district was originally created.
-That study included over 300,000 square feet of new commercial uses along Parker Boulevard, Walker Boulevard and Grand Avenue.
+A full traffic study was performed when the Town Center district was originally created and updated in 2008 to reflect the anticipated build-out of the east side of Town Center.
+That study included a mix of uses that included single family residential, apartments, Walker Creek Elementary School, library, recreation center, general office, shopping center, high-turnover restaurant, a 120-room hotel, and the performing arts center.
 Far less commercial has developed to date, and it is unlikely to reach the traffic projections originally forecasted.
 As such, the street network as designed can sustain the traffic generated by this proposal.

-It is important to note that a hotel use generates less daily and peak hour traffic than other non-residential uses such as retail, restaurant, entertainment, professional and medical office, etc. A more detailed analysis, including trip generation comparisons to other possible uses on this property, will be presented during the public hearing.
+It is important to note that a hotel use generates less daily and peak hour traffic than other non-residential uses such as retail, restaurant, entertainment, and professional and medical offices.